who are you (that you're willing to share)?!

 so, if you're looking for an instructor or practitioner who will focus on creating an individualized health plan and give you a path to perfect health & wellness then i might not be your gal (and i would be cautious with anyone who says they can do that!). but if you're looking for education, conversation, empowerment, and autonomy, i can help you develop skills & practices to meet your own health & wellness goals.

 is this your business? are you an activist? how do you make sense of this f*cked up capitalist world?

 i'm happy to be transparent about how this work fits into the rest of my life:

-i'm registered as an LLC with the state of wisconsin and currently a very small part of my income comes from this work. i'd like to think that in the future i will be entirely self-employed, but i don't know when or how this will happen. in the meantime, i work a day job at a local food cooperative and i have a partner who works and shares living expenses / bills with me.
+i'm registered as an LLC with the state of wisconsin and currently a very small part of my income comes from this work. i'd like to think that in the future i will be entirely self-employed, but i don't know when or how this will happen. in the meantime, i work day jobs at a local food cooperative & acupuncture clinic, and i have a partner who works and shares living expenses / bills with me.

 this is a super complicated question for me. i don't know if it's possible to have a feminist business or a fair business under capitalism. i also realize the ways in which this information (teachings around birth, plants, bodies, spirituality, etc.) has been taken from marginalized communities and used to benefit those who have privilege under capitalism. this is a topic / conversation / philosophy that i am constantly struggling with, and (right now) believe there isn't a universally right or wrong way of doing business (although there certainly are more or less hurtful / helpful ways). i'm trying to better understand my place in all of this and am always open to critique, suggestion, conversation around these topics.